 Theme and setting

 Vikings were not known only for their brutality and fighting skills, they were also excellent sailors and explorers.
-Although there’s fighting involved, Explorers of the North Sea is about exploring and exploring the new-found-land.
+Although there’s fighting involved, Explorers of the North Sea is about exploring and exploiting the new-found-land.

 Placing those hexagonal tiles